 Code Builder Not Opening

 This approach can take a bit of time.
-Therefore, it is recommended to use the first method unless you are unable to launch the Code Builder under any condition.
+Therefore, it is recommended to use the first method unless you cannot launch the Code Builder under any condition.
 That being said, here are the steps needed to reset the cache on a system level on a Windows PC:

 - Head to the File Explorer and add the following path: